How do you prevent back problems in dachshunds?

 Related post: How to Care for a Dachshund with a Back Injury

-What are the symptoms of IVDD?
+What Are the Symptoms of IVDD?

 Can dachshunds climb stairs?